jtriley-eth/etherleaks/README.md

-# To Leak a Secret 2, Electric Boogaloo
+# How To Leak a Secret 2, Electric Boogaloo

 Ring signatures allow for a group of N members to generate a 1-of-N signature such that no information about _which_ member of the group signed a given message.